 "Pure Inspiration" -- Sachin Tendulkar

-On the book cover, there's written, "Pure Inspiration" -- Sachin Tendulkar.
+On the book cover, it's written, "Pure Inspiration" -- Sachin Tendulkar.
 The words are Sachin's opinion of the book.
 The words for the book, sum up the book for me.

 Yuvraj Singh's -- The Test of My Life: